 A whopping 30-40% of the waste UNCW Campus Dining produces is compostable.
 We are committed to doing our part to Wipe Out Waste.
-Scraps from preparation and leftovers from your meals at Wagoner Dining Hall are diverted from the New Hanover County landfill and turned into nutrient rich compost.
+Scraps from preparation and leftovers from your meals at Wagoner Dining Hall and The Shore are diverted from the New Hanover County landfill and turned into nutrient rich compost.

 UNCW Campus Dining along with the university partnered with New Hanover County Environmental Management to pilot the first organics waste diversion program in the region in November 2017!

 (current through 10/2020)

 Additionally, scraps from preparation also known as pre-consumer waste at Dub’s Cafe are turned into a nitrogen rich composting additive utilizing an EcoVim food waste dehydrator.

 During the school year, Campus Dining along with UNCW Sustainability partner to "Weigh the Waste" at Wagoner Dining Hall, Dub's Café, and The Shore.
 This not only is an incredible waste awareness education opportunity, but also allows Dining to focus on sustainability with portion size, disposables utilized, etc.

 This program is currently on pause due to